kotcrab/ghidra-allegrex/README.md

 old API is no longer available.
 To use this integration starting from Ghidra 11.1 you will need to modify the default Debugger tool and enable `DebuggerObjectsPlugin` and `DebuggerTargetsPlugin` plugins.

-Since version 1.9 Ghidra Debugger can be used to debug games running in PPSSPP over the WebSocket API.
+Ghidra Debugger can be used to debug games running in PPSSPP over the WebSocket API.
 To get started open PPSSPP and make sure "Allow remote debugger" is enabled in PPSSPP settings.
 Then open your binary using the Debugger tool and in the `Debugger Targets` panel press the `Connect` button.
 Select `PPSSPP WebSocket debugger (beta)` and press `Connect`.
 See Ghidra's built-in help to learn more about the debugger features.